udecode/jotai-x/README.md

 - **`delay`**: If you need to introduce a delay in state updates, you can specify it here.
 Optional.
 - **`effect`**: A React component that can be used to run effects inside the provider.
 Optional.
 - **`extend`**: Extend the store with derived atoms based on the store state.
 Optional.
+- **`infiniteRenderDetectionLimit`**: In non production mode, it will throw an error if the number of `useValue` hook calls exceeds this limit during the same render.
+Optional.

 #### Return Value